mabeett/pve-cloud-templates-packer/README.md

 ## Use

-- Install the required software as Packer or Ansible
+- Install the required software as Packer or Ansible.
-- Generate your API token
+- Generate your API token for proxmox PVE.
 - setup your `common-pkr/cloud-img-generic_via_sysrescuecd.private.auto.pkrvars.hcl` file with your credentials, you may read the example file.
 - read and setup local files for the packer directory involved.
 Edit/generate `*.auto.pkrvars.hcl` or `variables.local.sh`, you may see the example files.
+- execute build script

 ```
 export distro="ubuntu_2004_cloudimg"